Flood gate in Thai capital focus of fear, rivalry

 "We are here doing the repair work and the police are protecting us," said city administration spokesman Jate Sopitpongstorn.

-"They have to accept it," he said of the neighbourhood's residents.
+"They have to accept it," he said of the neighborhood's residents.
 Several hundred policemen were on hand and there were no protests.

 City governor Sukhumbhand Paribatra, watching workmen with heavy machinery fix the gate, played down the political clash and said everyone had to cooperate.